Updates on Travel Advisories and Requirements due to COVID-19 outbreak

-Pakistan CAA issued Travel Advisory, that has made PCR Test mandatory for ALL Inbound Passenger to Pakistan effective May 05, 2021 and in case any airline transport any passenger without RT-PCR test then the airline shall be liable to financial & administrative penalties as per Civil Aviation Rules.
+Pakistan CAA issued Travel Advisory, has made PCR Test mandatory for ALL Inbound Passenger to Pakistan and in case any airline transport any passenger without RT-PCR test then the airline shall be liable to financial & administrative penalties as per Civil Aviation Rules.

-Provision of information through PASS TRACK app is also mandatory effective May 01, 2021, for all passengers traveling to Pakistan, have to download and install PASS TRACK app from the Google Play Store / Apple Store and enter their personal details as required.
+Provision of information through the PASS TRACK app is also mandatory for all passengers traveling to Pakistan, have to download and install the PASS TRACK app from the Google Play Store / Apple Store and enter their personal details as required.

 PCR test conducted within the 72 hours prior to commencement of travel to Pakistan and following passengers shall be exempted from both RT-PCR testing and PASS TRACK app uploading requirement: